nic-dgl104-winter-2024/rrj---ATodd1/CONTRIBUTING.md

 Strategy: The interface or abstract class that defines a set of methods for the algorithms.
 Concrete strategy classes implement these methods to provide specific behaviors.

 **Usage in This Project:**
 In this project, we employ the Strategy pattern to encapsulate various algorithms or strategies that perform specific tasks.
 By defining a common interface for these strategies, we enable the context to dynamically select and execute the appropriate algorithm based on the current requirements or conditions.

+**5. Final README.md editing pass for formatting consistency #21**

+Performed a readthrough of the README.md file as it was on 2024-03-28 and noticed the link to singleton-pattern was not working, the culprit was an extra # that did not need to be there.
+Removed, read through the rest and it seems to be okay save for some minor spelling errors I fixed.
+Created fork, created pull request.

 ## Detailed discussion of issues contributed too and reflections of success: